patkoch/terraform-azure-cognitive-deployment/README.md

 cognitive_deployment_sku_name = "GlobalStandard"
 ```

+Check at [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) which model fits for you also regarding your prefered region.

 In that case, it's about a "gpt-4" deployment with the model version "turbo-2024-04-09".

 # Conduct prompts and get a response